Creating an API

 WebSocket Endpoint

-See Configuration Reference to change the path.
+See Configuration Reference to change the default path.

 JSON-RPC 2.0 Protocol